On computational properties of Cauchy problems generated by accretive operators: The convergence condition and quantitative versions

 \subsection{Quantitative versions of the convergence condition}

 Note that the convergence condition is essentially (modulo the boundedness condition) of the general form

 with $a_n=\langle y_n,J(x_n-Px_n)\rangle$ and $b_n=\norm{x_n-Px_n}$.
-In that conceptual vein, two of our quantitative versions of the convergence condition will be certain \emph{moduli} translating a quantitative witness for the convergence $\lim a_n=0$ in the premise into a quantitative witness for the convergence $\liminf b_n=0$ in the conclusion.\\
+In that conceptual vein, two of our quantitative versions of the convergence condition will be certain \emph{moduli} translating a quantitative witness for the convergence $\lim a_n=0$ in the premise into a quantitative witness for $\liminf b_n=0$ in the conclusion (or even for a weakening of that).\\

 In that way, two of these moduli arise by considering combinations of a quantitative witness for the convergences in the premise or conclusion and for that, we rely on the following notions providing such a quantitative account in various ways: \begin{definition} Let $(a_n)$ be a sequence of non-negative real numbers. \begin{enumerate} \item We say that a functional $\varphi:\mathbb{N}\to\mathbb{N}$ is a rate of convergence for $(a_n)$ (towards zero) if